Santiago220991/Portfolio_React/README.md

 - Skills
 - Contact me section.

-This project was made with TypeScript, React and Material-UI.
+This project was made with TypeScript, React, and Material-UI.
 It also has a mobile version.

 ![Screenshot from 2022-10-19 23-31-35](https://user-images.githubusercontent.com/98363075/196856979-c9ed583a-ad62-4078-be26-85a90c47a7c2.png)